-Professional Translation of Public Service Announcements
+Professional Legal Translation of Public Service Announcements

 Another way to offer value to prospective non-English-speaking clients and increase a firm’s visibility is through the use of public service announcements (“PSA”).
 PSAs are a great way for law firms to address topics relevant to the individuals within their target market in the language of their foreign clients.
 PSAs are generally educationally-based and seek to provide important information to members of a particular group.